lightning/bolts/01-messaging.md

 ## Control Messages

-### The `ping` message
+### The `ping` and `pong` messages

 In order to allow for the existence of very long-lived TCP connections, at times it may be required that both ends keep alive the TCP connection at the application level.
+Such messages also allow obsfusation of traffic patterns.

 1. type: 18 (`ping`)
 2. data:
     * [2:num_pong_bytes]

-#### Requirements

-A node receiving a `ping` message MUST respond with a `pong` message that contains the specified `num_pong_bytes` number of bytes within it's data payload.
-These `ping` messages may be sent any time at the sender's discretion, however `ping` messages MUST NOT be sent with a frequency lower than one every 30 seconds.

-### The `pong` message
+    * [2:byteslen]
+    * [byteslen:ignored]

 The `pong` message is to be sent whenever a `ping` message is received.
 It serves as a reply, and also serves to keep the connection alive while explicitly notifying the other end that the receiver is still active.
+Within the received `ping` message, the sender will specify the number of bytes to be included within the data payload of the `pong` message

 1. type: 19 (`pong`)
 2. data:
     * [2:byteslen]
-    * [byteslen:randombytes]
+    * [byteslen:ignored]

 #### Requirements

-A `pong` message MUST only be sent in response to receiving a `ping` message.
-Within the received `ping` message, the sender will specify the number of bytes to be included within the data payload of the `pong` message.
-Senders of the `pong` message may retrieve the payload bytes from any source as the bytes are opaque and convey no meaning.
-Senders of a `pong` message SHOULD take care to ensure that the bytes being sent don't contain sensitive data such as secrets, or portions of initialized memory.
+A node sending `pong` or `ping` SHOULD set `ignored` to zeroes, but MUST NOT set `ignored` to sensitive data such as secrets, or portions of initialized memory.

+A node SHOULD NOT send `ping` messages more often than once every 30 seconds, and MAY terminate the network connection if it does not receive a corresponding `pong`: it MUST NOT fail the channels in this case.

+A node receiving a `ping` message SHOULD fail the channels if it has received significantly in excess of one `ping` per 30 seconds, otherwise if `num_pong_bytes` is less than 65534 it MUST respond by sending a `pong` message with `byteslen` equal to `num_pong_bytes`, otherwise it MUST ignore the `ping`.

+A node receiving a `pong` message MAY fail the channels if `byteslen` does not correspond to any `ping` `num_pong_bytes` value it has sent.

 ### Rationale